 On July 16, a group of ten individuals began their transit attempt from Vučjak camp near the city of Bihać (BiH).
 The group included a six year old child.
 They walked about six or seven hours from camp to the border and entered Croatia around 7:00AM on July 17.

-After crossing the border, they walked for two hours, which they believed was approximately four kilometers inside of Croatia.
-They were near the village of Prijeboj (HR) when two police officers saw them and ordered them to sit down.
-The officers were dressed in light blue uniforms and drove a police car.
-The officers fired a gun at the group six times.
+After crossing the border, they walked for two hours, which they believed was approximately four kilometers inside Croatian territory.
+They were near the Croatian village of Prijeboj (see map) when two police officers saw them and ordered them to sit down.
+The officers were described as dressed in light blue uniforms and drove a signed police car.
+The respondent states that the officers fired a gun at the group six times.

 After five minutes, five or six more male officers came and the respondent reported that they were dressed in all black.
 The officers dressed in light blue ordered the group members to give them their backpacks and they looked through everything inside.
-They also confiscated their mobile phones and power banks and ordered them inside the police van and drove them for 30 minutes to a police station.
+The respondent states that their mobile phones and power banks were confiscated and they were then ordered inside a police van and driven for 30 minutes to a police station.

 “We got out of the van at a police station but we did not go inside.
 They put us inside a garage next to the station.”

-The police put everyone inside of the garage and put their bags outside of the room.
-There were put in a room with a group of people from Algeria and Morocco.
-The garage was a windowless room without a toilet.
+The police put everyone inside of what was described as a “garage” and put their bags outside of the room.
+The room already hosted a group of people from Algeria and Morocco.
+It was a windowless room without a toilet.
 When the group asked to use the toilet, the police refused.
-They also asked for food and water but the police refused to give them any of this as well.
+They also asked for food and water but the police refused to give them this as well.

-Four police officers dressed in black and ordered the group members out and into the van.
+Later, four police officers dressed in black ordered the group members out and into a van.
 They drove one hour to the border.
 The van was very hot and the driver was swerving.

 “There was an oxygen problem in the van; there was no oxygen.
 Some people started vomiting.”

 The police ordered one person to go ahead of the rest of the group.
 He walked to the border and waited ten minutes.
-Then the police shouted “go, never come back” and the rest of the group walked to the border.
+Then the police shouted “go, never come back” and the rest of the group followed, walking to the border.

 The group walked from the border to Bihać and then to Vučjak camp.
-It twelve hours to arrive at the camp from the border.
+It took them twelve hours to arrive at the camp from the border.